decmaxn/decmaxn.github.io/content/about.md

 draft: false
 ---

 Welcome to my blog!
-I am an IT professional with a few decades of experience in the field.
+I am an IT professional with a few decades of experience in the field and tons of thing to learn.

 ## CLI, not GUI

-I love CLI, as it is a valuable tool for IT professionals as it allows for efficient and precise execution of tasks, and can be used to automate processes and manage multiple systems at once.
+I love CLI, as it is a valuable tool for IT professionals as it allows for efficient and precise execution of tasks, plus small text documentation without screen shots.

 ## Scripting, not documentation

-Why document while you can get it done with one script?
-If you don't have time to make a script, give me all your commands for me to copy/paste.
+Put commands together and copy/paste can be used to automate processes and manage multiple systems at once.
+Scripting to stack tasks to make large systems and problems manageable like [My MDT system](https://github.com/decmaxn/MDTlab.git)

-## Learn to program
+## DevOps

-Cloudformation, Terraform, Kubernetes, SAM, CDK, let me learn real programming.
+Create infrastructure with Cloudformation, Terraform, Kubernetes, SAM.
+[Git](/git) should be the single system of truth for both code and infr, even documents.

+## Programing

+Let me deal with error and logic with real programing, eventually everything is code.
+[Python](/python) here I am.